November 25, 2019

 You could be a teen driver who doesn’t have a credit card or loan history.
 Or maybe you’ve avoided getting a credit card because you’re careful with your money and would rather pay in cash.
 Whatever your situation, your credit score is a big part of how traditional insurance companies determine your rate.

 The good news is there are still ways to improve your score and find affordable car insurance.
-Even better news, Root Insurance bases your car insurance rate primarily on how you drive— and not as much on your credit score.
+Even better news, Root Insurance bases your car insurance rate primarily on how you drive— and not as much on your credit score—because we think it’s fair for your good driving to earn you a better price.

 So if you’re a good driver, Root might be a great fit for you.
 In the meantime, here are some of the best ways to improve your score, just in case.